Davidloku1234567/wildfire/README.md

 ### Results<a name="resluts"></a>

-The dataset is downloaded from kaggle.
-It includes 1.88 million geo-referenced U.S. wildfire records from 1992 to 2015.
+The dataset ncludes 1.88 million geo-referenced U.S. wildfire records from 1992 to 2015.
 There are 27 tables, and the table 'Fires' was used for this analysis.

 Ten most fire-prone counties in California are Riverside, Los Angeles, El Dorado, San Bernardino, San Diego, Fresno, Siskiyou, Shasta, Butte, and Kern.